 The history of the Falmouth Walk dates back to 1991, the year that the infamous “Hurricane Bob” plowed through Falmouth.
-Two old friends, Tommy Leonard, a bartender at the Quarterdeck Restaurant in Falmouth, and Eddie Doyle, then a bartender at “Cheers” in Boston, came up the idea for the Falmouth Walk to benefit the Babe Ruth World Series.
-It was being held at Guv Fuller Field.
+Two old friends, Tommy Leonard (TL), a bartender at the Quarterdeck Restaurant in Falmouth, and Eddie Doyle, then a bartender at “Cheers” in Boston, came up the idea for the Falmouth Walk.

 TL & Eddie’s experience raising funds for charities goes back to their days working in Boston.
 One such event was called “The Bull to The Eliot.”
 Beneficiaries included the Jimmy Fund at Dana Farber Cancer Center, and Halcyon Place, a home for families of loved ones being treated at Shriner’s Burns Center at MGH.
-It was a one mile, bar to bar jaunt along the beautiful Commonwealth Avenue mall and featured about 150 runners and a celebrity guest of honor, riding in a limo, of course.
+It was a one-mile bar to bar jaunt along the beautiful Commonwealth Avenue mall which featured about 150 runners and a celebrity guest of honor riding in a limo, of course.

-So, with positive experience to build on, TL and Eddie wanted to make the Falmouth Walk a special Cape Cod family event.
+With positive experience to build on, TL and Eddie wanted to make the Falmouth Walk a special Cape Cod family event.
 As time went by, a strong group of friends solidified the committee.
-Many local businesses have generously donated items for the Post Walk Auction & Picnic, which has become the highlight of the program and a wonderful way to celebrate its conclusion.
+Many local businesses have generously donated items for the post Walk auction & picnic which has become the highlight of the program and a wonderful way to celebrate its conclusion.

-Each year, several local charities have benefited from the event.
-Youth groups, senior citizens and medical support organizations received helping funds.
-Others include The Haven for Healing, the Ellen T. Mitchell Scholarship Fund, Around The Table Meals kitchen, and The Falmouth Military Support Group.
-These are all worthwhile organizations trying to make a difference in Falmouth.
+Each year several local charities have benefited from the event: youth groups, senior citizens, medical support organizations, and others.
+All are worthwhile organizations trying to make a difference in Falmouth.

 The Falmouth Walk is now part of the town’s summer landscape.
-Neither rain or steam heat prevented over 650 folks from stepping off for a good cause over the past few years.
-The entire event, including the Friday Night Registration, the Walk and the Picnic, officially qualifies as an Annual Family Tradition…just like a Smitty’s Ice Cream Cone on a hot summer’s day.
-Karen Mahoney and her family have documented the event every year with an album of photos and 21 years of commemorative T-Shirts.
+Neither rain nor steam heat prevented folks from stepping off for a good cause.
+Last year 937 walkers set a record for the event.
+All the festivities, including the Friday Night Registration, the Walk and the picnic, officially qualify as an annual family tradition…just like a Smitty’s Ice Cream Cone on a hot summer’s day.
+Karen Mahoney and her family have documented the event every year with an album of photos and 29 years of commemorative T-Shirts.

-Following the Picnic, TL & Eddie can be found in the Quarterdeck, raising their pints of “Sam Adams” and toasting everyone who helped to make the Falmouth Walk another successful “Job Well Done.”
+Following the picnic, Eddie can be found in the Quarterdeck, raising a pint of “Sam Adams” and toasting everyone who helped to make the Falmouth Walk another successful “Job Well Done.”